-There has always been one kind of a garden or another here at the Cottage.
+There has always been one kind of garden or another here at the Cottage.
 We liked the idea of the ease of care and wanted to work smarter at our gardening and weeding while replacing what we are buying at the grocery store with what we could plant and eat at home.
-We tossed around different garden designs for awhile before we decided on a raised bed garden design.
+We tossed around different garden designs for a while before we decided on a raised bed garden design.

 The History of the Victory Garden

 These gardens started during World War II.
 The government approached the public with the plea to begin a garden in their own backyard to help with the war effort.
 People that were self-reliant were not dependent on the government to care for them jumped on the bandwagon.

 People were urged to take care of themselves and to do their patriotic duty “Victory Gardens” began to spring up all over our nation.
 Popular magazines of the day like the “Saturday Evening Post” and “Life” printed stories about them.
 Women’s magazines gave instructions on how to grow and preserve garden produce as a result of this there was a rage in the purchasing of canning equipment across the U.S. Americans purchased 249,000 more pressure canners in the year 1944 than they did the year before.

 They were serious about their gardens.
 The USDA estimated that there were 20 million Victory gardens planted here in America.
 Now that is a lot of produce!
 Fruit and Vegetables harvested in these home and community gardens were estimated to be 10 million tons of food.
 Even if you don’t think that you have the time, you have less than a green thumb, you CAN do this.
 Let us help you with great ideas for your own raised bed garden.